vladimirs-git/logger-color/README.rst

 logger-color
 ============

-Different logging levels for stram (terminal) and file.
-Color the log messages.
-Has additional levels for diagnostics: DIAG_INFO, DIAG_WARNING.
+Color the log message headers and add more logging levels for diagnostics: DIAG_INFO, DIAG_WARNING.

 ============== ===== ===========
 Level          Int   Color